 What Is Kimchi?

-Kimchi is a staple Korean side dish (banchan) made from salted and fermented vegetables, most commonly napa cabbage (Chinese cabbage) or Korean radish.
-It’s seasoned with a fragrant mix of spring onions, garlic, ginger, and jeotgal (salted seafood).
+Kimchi is a cornerstone of Korean cuisine – a tangy, punchy side dish made from salted and fermented vegetables, most commonly Napa cabbage or Korean radish.
+It’s flavored with aromatics like garlic, ginger, scallions, and a bit of jeotgal (salted seafood) for that deep umami flavor.

 Koreanisches Kimchi (Baechu Kimchi)